 - 0.1% Utilities (empty),

 - 0.1% Property charges

 Do you want to be sure of the cost of buying a Spanish property?
 Read the news we wrote on this.

 All those information are from reliable sources.
 We advise you to check those with your fiscal and legal agent in order to get all those costs up to date and adjusted to your specific situation.

 Do you want to start searching immediately?

-Start with this article: Everything you ever wanted to know about the top 20 Spanish Cities real estate markets
+If you don’t know where to buy, this general article on the Spanish Real Estate market could be very useful: Everything you ever wanted to know about the top 20 Spanish real estate markets

 Get your insights right to your mailbox?
 Register for our weekly newsletter.